rileythomp/cellular-automaton/README.md

 https://cellularautomaton.herokuapp.com

 A site to explore a variety of different cellular automaton.
+These include Conway's Game of Life, Ants (such as Langton's Ant) and Turmites.
+Users can enter custom or preset configurations and watch the simulations play out.

 ![cellularautomaton](cellularautomaton.png)